d4n3sh/thedaneshproject/content/posts/2008-09-11-ps3-comes-to-malaysia.md

 Sony has announced that PS3 will officially start going on sale in Malaysia starting 20th September 2008.
 The opening price with tax will be around RM1599.
 Blue-Ray, Wifi, 80GB HDD, Dual Shock Controllers, just to name a few goodies that come with the PS3.
 [See full specs][2]

 Sony will also give Malaysian users their own PS3 [community site][3] which will provide users wil localized information.
-There&#8217;s nothing much there now but [check back][3] on the 20th to see the new site.
+There's nothing much there now but [check back][3] on the 20th to see the new site.

 Source: [Sony Asia][2] || [PlayStation Malaysia][3] ||